 Images via pixabay.

-One of the most luxurious buildings in Barcelona, the Güell Palace was commissioned by Eusebi Güell as a family residence as well as a social and cultural venue and a meeting place of the bourgeoisie.
+One of the most luxurious buildings in the city of Barcelona, the Güell Palace was commissioned by Eusebi Güell as a family residence as well as a social and cultural venue and a meeting place of the bourgeoisie.
 It was built between 1886 and 1888 at the zenith of Gaudí’s youthful period, although the decoration would not finish until 1889.
 The Güell family lived in the house from 1888 until 1945, until the palace was sold to the Provincial government of Barcelona which turned it into the Museum of Scenic Art.

-A milestone of European architecture in its time, the building is considered one of the pioneering works of the Art Nouveau movements, characterized by an innovative conception of space and light.
+A milestone of European architecture in its time, this building by Antoni Gaudí is considered one of the pioneering works of the Art Nouveau movements, characterized by an innovative conception of space and light.
 The mansion was built in stone recovered with marble and decorated with the most delicate furniture and artistic objects.
 The front gates of the house are made with iron, featuring a parabolic art and intricate patterns of forged ironwork resembling seaweed and in some parts a horsewhip.
 The luxurious interior includes marble columns, roofs covered with beautiful wood, furniture and marquetry.

 The mansion is centered around the main room crowned by a parabolic dome adorned with ornate walls and ceilings, meant for entertaining guests.
 The room also has disguised small viewing windows high on the walls where the owners could sneak peek at their guests from the upper floor.